-- A. Endotracheal tube placement confirmation will consist of three (3) steps before placement may be considered confirmed.
-The provider must complete all of the steps along with properly documenting each step on the patient care report. - 1.
-Visualize the endotracheal tube pass through the patient's vocal cords - 2.
+A. Endotracheal tube placement confirmation will consist of three (3) steps before placement may be considered confirmed.
+The provider must complete all of the steps along with

+- 1. Visualize the endotracheal tube pass through the patient's vocal cords - 2.
 Confirm the presence of bilateral lung sounds with the absence of epigastric sounds through auscultation - 3.
-Have the presence of continuous capnography waveform while ventilating the patient - B. Documentation of ETT placement should address all aspects of LEAD SD (Lung sounds, Epigastric sounds, Absent epigastric, Depth marking, Symmetrical chest rise, and Device confirmation e.g., capnography)
+Have the presence of continuous capnography waveform while ventilating the patient - 4.
+LEAD SD